 To ease the financial burden of underprivileged students and help them cope with the high cost of education as well as daily school expenses, this measure proposes to grant discounts on basic services, such as food and medicine.
-Moreover, it also seeks to give them discounts on educational expenses, such as tuition, miscellaneous, and other school fees, including purchase of books, school supplies and electronics for purposes of participating in online/distance learning.
-In turn, the discounts granted by establishments to underprivileged students shall be treated as allowable deduction from their gross income.
+Moreover, it also seeks to give them discounts on educational expenses, such as tuition, miscellaneous, and other school fees, including books and school supplies.